Helping Young Adults Prepare to Leave Home

 Youth in this age group continue to need family support.
 They haven't gotten their feet under them financially, and have continued needs for health insurance, transportation, advice, counsel, and love.
 Even when they leave home, they need frequent contact to give them encouragement and hope for their own future.
 They will run into things that may be difficult and with their limited experience, they will feel frustrated.

 Some youth rejoice so much in their freedom that their first year away from home, they contact very little while others call or text every day.
-The changing relationship between them and their parents may leave both a little unsettled, but more often than not, they will re-establish connects as they find their own identity and purpose.
+The changing relationship between them and their parents may leave both a little unsettled, but more often than not, they will re-establish connections as they find their own identity and purpose.

 Parents would do well at this stage to have patience and let go of the apron strings.
 Young adults need to make their own way in the world.
 They need to grow in their understanding of how things work.
 Helping them establish their own connections with financial institutions, communications providers, and insurance agencies is wise and will help them in the future.